Sue: Ooh, we like Peter Grimwade, don’t we?

 The Doctor and a native of Sarn named Amyand use the TARDIS databanks to identify who Logar is.

 Sue: I hope the Doctor isn’t auditioning for new companions.
 This one is rubbish.
-It’s obvious that Turlough is going to leave at the end of this one, which is a shame because I don’t want him to go, but you can’t replace him with this plank of wood, even if he does have a massive packet.
+It’s obvious that Turlough is going to leave at the end, which is a shame because I don’t want him to go, but you can’t replace him with this plank of wood, even if he does have a massive packet.

 Peri and Kamelion-Master enter the heart of the volcano.

-Sue: It’s not You Only Live Twice, but it’ll do.
+Sue: It isn’t You Only Live Twice, but it’ll do, I suppose.

 The Master demonstrates the power of his tissue compression eliminator on some thermal suits.